Skip to main content

 FAQ

-What is the Highway 104 Project?
+What was the Highway 104 Project?

-The project includes:
+The project included:

 • approximately 10 km of new, 4-lane divided highway